-There are bars, pubs and tavernas scattered all over Kos Town, but the unlabeled 'bar street' is the place to go at night when it comes to life with bars and discos.
-The party lasts until dawn, and offers an eclectic mix of music, from local bouzouki orchestras to thumping electronic beats.
+There are bars, pubs and tavernas scattered all over Kos Town, but the aptly named 'bar street' is the place to go at night.
+The party lasts until dawn in the warmer months and offers an eclectic mix of music, from local bouzouki orchestras to thumping electronic beats.

-The main beach in Kos Town is narrow and pebbled, but nearby Tigaki is 6 miles (10km) of pure white sand.
-Lambi, Psalidi, and Agios Fokas are all popular beaches in easy distance.
-The beaches offer a range of water sports, including waterskiing, parasailing, and banana rides.
-The town also boasts a number of historical and cultural attractions, including the Hippocrates Tree, Knight's Castle, and the Archaeological Museum.
-You can also visit nearby villages with interesting sights like the ruins of old Pili and the ceramics shops in Zia.
+Kos Town's main beach is narrow and pebbled but nearby Tigaki has pure white sand.
+Lambi, Psalidi, and Agios Fokas are also popular and offer a range of watersports, such as water skiing, parasailing, and banana rides.
+History lovers will enjoy the town's attractions, which include the Hippocrates Tree, Knight's Castle, and the Archaeological Museum.
+Nearby villages boast interesting old ruins.

 The nearest sand beaches are several miles from town, and the nightlife can be overwhelming for tourists looking for a quieter holiday.